 NPCA grant for King & John park

-The tree planting is made possible because of a restoration project grant from NPCA, a community-based natural resource management agency that works to protect, enhance and sustain healthy watersheds.
+The Oct.
+24 tree planting was made possible with a restoration project grant from NPCA, a community-based natural resource management agency that works to protect, enhance and sustain healthy watersheds.
 NPCA offers watershed programs and services that focus on flood and hazard management, source water protection, species protection, ecosystem restoration, community stewardship and land management.
 It is one of 36 conservation authorities in Ontario.